-Answering a few short questions about alcohol or drug use, or recent emotions and mood provides a quick and easy way to determine how substance use or mental health concerns may be affecting your health and other areas of your life.
-Alcohol and drug use may increase a person's risk for a number of common health problems such as high blood pressure, heart disease, dementia, depression and cancer, and others.
-Substance use and mental health conditions also affect a person’s relationships, family life, school and work.
+Answering a few short questions about alcohol or other drug use, and recent emotions or mood, provides a quick and easy way to determine how substance use or mental health concerns may be affecting your health and other areas of your life.
+Alcohol and other drug use may increase a person’s risk for a number of common health problems, such as high blood pressure, heart disease, dementia, depression, cancer, and others.
+Substance use and mental health conditions also affect a person’s relationships, family life, school, and work.

 Screening is anonymous and confidential.
 Identifying these issues early can help you get the support you need to take charge of your health.

 Colorado Crisis Services

 Providing confidential and immediate support, 24/7/365.
 If you are in crisis or need help dealing with one, call toll-free 1-844-493-TALK (8255) or text TALK to 38255 to speak to a trained professional.

 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 Call toll-free 1-800-273-TALK (8255)

 Offers referral resources and services for prevention, treatment and recovery from substance use and mental health conditions.